M-Zanotti/m-zanotti.github.io/_pages/about.md

 ---

 Hi! \
-I am a PhD Student in Finance at the *Swiss Finance Institute* at USI Lugano.
+I am a PhD Student in Finance at the *Swiss Finance Institute* at USI Lugano. \
+I will be on the 2025-2026 academic job market.

 <!---
 My research focuses on the **Impact of Data and New Technologies in Finance**.